 - lemon wedges and chopped fresh parsley for serving

 - Preheat oven to 425°.
 Brush a large baking sheet with 2 tablespoons vegetable or olive oil.
 Season flounder lightly with salt and pepper.

 - In a shallow bowl, place beaten eggs.
 In a separate bowl whisk together Parmesan, bread crumbs, garlic, salt and lemon pepper.
 Dip fish in egg then dredge fish in bread crumb mixture, pressing on all sides to coat.
 Arrange on pan without touching.
 Sprinkle any leftover crumbs on top.
 Drizzle with melted butter.

 - Bake in preheated oven until golden and fish flakes easily with a fork around 18-20 minutes.

 - Serve with lemon wedges for squeezing on top and garnished with parsley.

-- To make tartar sauce: In a medium size bowl whisk together 1 cup mayonnaise, ½ cup sweet pickle relish OR diced dill pickle, 2 tablespoon minced onion, 1 tablespoon lemon juice, 1 tablespoon chopped fresh dill, 1 teaspoon granulated sugar, 1 teaspoon salt, ½ teaspoon granulated garlic, and ¼-1/2 teaspoon lemon pepper or black pepper until fully combined.
+- To make tartar sauce: In a medium size bowl whisk together 1 cup mayonnaise, 1/2 cup sweet pickle relish OR diced dill pickle, 2 Tbsp minced onion, 1 Tbsp lemon juice, 1 Tbsp chopped fresh dill, 1 tsp granulated sugar, 1 tsp salt, 1/2 tsp granulated garlic, and 1/4-1/2 teaspoon lemon pepper or black pepper until fully combined.
 Refrigerate for at least 4 hours or overnight before serving.
 (This can be done up to one day in advance)

 - Spray the basket or rack of an air fryer with cooking spray.